asjuan/sewrjs/README.md

 Functions can be stitched together to produce a new function, that is the composition of both of them.

-This tiny library is unintrusive, so it won't interfere with existing libraries.
+This tiny library won't interfere with other libraries.

 ## Examples